 |

-| picture taken 2004 |
+picture taken 2004 |

 Christmas In Lark Rise

 Christmas Day passed very quietly.
-The men had a holiday from work and the children from school and the churchgoers attended
+The men had a holiday from work and the children from school and

-special Christmas services.
-Mothers who had young children would buy them an orange each and a handful of nuts; but, except
+the churchgoers attended special Christmas services.
+Mothers who had young children would buy them an orange each and a handful

-at the end house and the inn, there was no hanging up of stockings, and those who had no kind elder sister or aunt in service
+of nuts; but, except at the end house and the inn, there was no hanging up of stockings, and those who had no kind elder sister

-to send them parcels got no Christmas presents.
+or aunt in service to send them parcels got no Christmas presents.

 Still, they did manage to make a little festival of it.
-Every year the farmer killed an ox for the purpose and gave each
+Every year the farmer killed an ox for the

-of his men a joint of beef, which duly appeared on the Christmas dinner-table together with plum pudding - not Christmas pudding,
+purpose and gave each of his men a joint of beef, which duly appeared on the Christmas dinner-table together with plum pudding

-but suet duff with a good sprinkling of raisins.
-Ivy and other evergreens (it was not holly country) were hung from the ceiling
+- not Christmas pudding, but suet duff with a good sprinkling of raisins.
+Ivy and other evergreens (it was not holly country)

-and over the pictures; a bottle of homemade wine was uncorked, a good fire was made up, and, with doors and windows closed
+were hung from the ceiling and over the pictures; a bottle of homemade wine was uncorked, a good fire was made up, and, with

-against the keen, wintry weather, they all settled down by their own firesides for a kind of super-Sunday.
-There was little
+doors and windows closed against the keen, wintry weather, they all settled down by their own firesides for a kind of super-Sunday.

-the few boys who had gone out in the world were mostly serving abroad in the Army.
+that season, and the few boys who had gone out in the world were mostly serving abroad in the Army.

-There were still bands of mummers in some of the larger villages, and village choirs went carol-singing about the countryside;
+There were still bands of mummers in some of the larger villages, and village choirs went carol-singing

-but none of these came to the hamlet, for they knew the collection to be expected there would not make it worth their while.
+about the countryside; but none of these came to the hamlet, for they knew the collection to be expected there would not make

-A few families, sitting by their own firesides, would sing carols and songs; that, and more and better food and a better fire
+it worth their while.
+A few families, sitting by their own firesides, would sing carols and songs; that, and more and better

-than usual, made up their Christmas cheer.
+food and a better fire than usual, made up their Christmas cheer.

 |